WebClub-NITK/GDSC-NITK-Recruitments-2022/RECRUITMENT_TASKS_2022.md

 2. The primary focus is on the UI.
 3. You are free to chose the colour schemes, typeface, etc.
 4. All the sections need *not* fetch data from the API (only one or two would do)
+5. Although the task is labelled easy, you will be evaluated on the complexity of UI.

-## Task ID: Regularise Stuff - CRON Jobs or DAGs
+## Task ID: Scheduling CRON Jobs
-#### `Cloud` , `Backend`, `AWS`, `CRON jobs`, `Scheduling`
+#### `Cloud` , `Backend`, `CRON jobs`, `Scheduling`

 Mentors: [@Parth Mittal](https://github.com/mittal-parth) (`+91 9411327838`), [@Aditya R Rudra](https://github.com/adityaofficial10) (`+91 6260749212`)

-Tag: `Hard`
+Tag: `Medium`

 ### Description
 We often require the need for a task to be repeated after regular intervals.
 This is a simple problem that arises in almost every application.
 There are solutions available, primarily CRON jobs.
-This can also be implemented using Directed Acyclic Graphs(DAGs).

 Build a web backend using the language and framework of your choice that takes in a task description and schedules an email notification for the user, depending on the frequency specified by the user.
 You may use any of the two approaches specified above.